Thumbnail

 Main Window - Motion Tracking

 This observes changes within the camera image.
-The motion should not be confused with the "Movement" Setting from the configuration menu, as they are different things and should not be used together.
+The motion should not be confused with the "Movement" Setting from the configuration menu, as they are different and should not be used together.
 The Motion Tracking Type will detect a change in the camera image and return the changing area.
 For example, if your camera is stationary and you wave your hand in a small area of the camera image, you will see the motion display of your hand moving.
 If a robot moves during Motion Tracking Type, the entire image would have been changed, which is not helpful for tracking.
 So, the Motion Tracking Type is only beneficial for stationary cameras.

 1. Detection Box